PSLA Home · Q&A · Program Review 2019-20 · Contact

 How are students recruited for this program?

-In 2020, the legislature will convene on February 3, with adjournment – sine die – scheduled for March 8.
-Much of the legislative work in 2020 will be focused on unfinished business from the 2019 long session.
-OSU and the other public universities will be seeking legislative approval of funding for capital construction – campus buildings.
-The fall quarter will be aimed at preparing advocacy plans and materials for the February 2020 legislative session.
+In 2021, the legislature will convene in January, with adjournment – sine die – scheduled for late June or July.
+Much of the legislative work in 2021 will be focused on dealing with the economic and social impacts created by Covid-19.
+OSU and the other public universities will be seeking legislative approval of funding for operating budgets and capital construction – campus buildings.
+The fall quarter will be aimed at preparing advocacy plans for the 2021 legislative session.

-Legislative committees will be meeting in September, November and January, as they prepare for the February session, and to review a number of matters carried over from the 2019 session.
+Legislative committees will be meeting in the fall months of 2020 as they prepare for the 2021 session.
 We expect PSLA participants will have an opportunity to monitor or participate in these committee sessions.

-If interested, participants may also have the opportunity to form groups that are focused on particular bills that align with their specific interests.
-We will also hold periodic “briefing sessions” to keep PSLA participants up to date on what’s happening in Salem and how they can be involved.
+As in previous years, participants will have the opportunity to form groups that are focused on bills that align with their specific interests.
+We will also hold periodic “briefing sessions” to keep PSLA participants up to date on what is happening in Salem and how they can be involved.
 Participants will be subscribed to the Government Relations Update, which provides an insider’s view on what is happening in Salem.
-During the academic year, students can expect some on-campus sessions, and travel to advocate in Salem.
+Students will also be connected to the Beaver Caucus, a 501(c)(3) organization that advocates for OSU in Salem.
+Due to COVID-19 restrictions, the fall quarter will involve on-line sessions.
+Depending on the status of the virus, later in the academic year students will be able to participate in both on-campus sessions and travel to advocate in Salem.

 Does it cost anything to be in the PSLA?